supertokens/supertokens-core/README.md

 - Until August, 2020, our license was not truly open source.
 This was done as an experiment to get feedback on the importance of software license for the startup community.
 Since then, it's become very clear that we must use a standard open source license, so we chose Apache 2.0

-- Our community version used to ping our APIs from time to time.
-This was done for us to understand adoption of our session management solution.
-However, it quickly became clear that that was a bad move.

 - We used to have a notion of a license key that was required to use the community version.
 This license key was issued by us, and would never expire.
 Some parts of the code still refer to that, however, it's only for backwards